 - Facebook requires JPEG or GIF (not PDF)

-- The FedEx Kinko’s in 200 South and University Street has a sweet student discount (3 cents a page/100 copies for about $8.50).
-Sometimes you have to show your student I.D. sometimes you don’t.
+- The FedEx Kinko’s in 200 South and University Street has a good student discount- sometimes you have to show your student I.D. and sometimes you don’t.

 - They can save the files as PDF’s or JPEG’s if you have a thumb drive.
 They cannot e-mail them to you.

-- Try to put out a donation jar at the Calendar Release Potluck and other events to cover paper/printing costs.
-Boing! also has some funds you can use, speak to a boingster for more info.
+- Try to put out a donation jar at the Calendar Release Potluck and other events to cover paper/printing costs of the calendar.

 Formatting the Calendar